For Program Booklet, see page 61 of

 was near enough to ripe:

-therefore a year could have twelve or thirteen months.
+therefore the previous year could have twelve or thirteen months.
 Yom haKippurim (Day of

 the Atonements) could not be adjacent to the weekly Sabbath –